BirdeeHub/nixCats-nvim/README.md

 The starter templates will create an empty version of [flake.nix](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh/flake.nix) (or [default.nix](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/nixExpressionFlakeOutputs/default.nix)) for you to fill in.

-If you have never used nvim and want a ready-made starter config, you should instead use the following template:
+If you are unfamiliar with neovim and want a ready-made starter config, you should instead use the following template:

 ```bash
   nix flake init -t github:BirdeeHub/nixCats-nvim